 The differences between these unpaid and paid hosting opportunities are important to note because it can potentially influence how you and your student view each other right off the bat.
 The transactional nature of the paid homestay relationship in no way dooms the arrangement, but it can become a point of contention between students and hosts when expectations on either side are not met.

 If you rent out a room to an international student, keep in mind your student can choose to live fully immersed in your family or not.
 This is one of the main distinctions between hosting and solely offering a room.
 Host families enter an agreement knowing they need to support, diligently care for, and welcome their student into their family.
+For some ways to improve your experience, we have plenty of resources and tips for host families.
 However, if you are only providing housing, you and your student can decide what those boundaries will look like.

 Find A Hosting Agency for Exchange Students

 If you decide that you’d like to host a foreign exchange student and get paid, you will need to find a company or agency to work with, and this may take a bit more effort than you think.